fats-cmd/vidmage-converter/reddit_post.md

-Title: I built "vidd" a browser-based FFmpeg converter after my TV rejected my MKV (open source, for those looking toi contribute)
+Title: I built "vidd" a browser-based FFmpeg converter after my TV rejected my MKV (open source, for those looking to contribute)

-Hey everyone! 👋
+Hey anyone! 👋

-Short and sweet: I built a tiny tool called **vidd**(i know the names lame) to convert videos/images in the browser using FFmpeg, mostly because of a very relatable pain point.
+ I built a tiny tool called **vidd**(i know the names lame) to convert videos/images in the browser using FFmpeg, mostly because of a very relatable pain point.

 My story :-
 - I plugged a USB into my TV to watch a movie.
 The file was an MKV.
 The TV said "nope."
 So I re-downloaded the movie as an MP4.
 Waste of time?
 Absolutely. 😩